 As the IWG Board and Organizational Development Committee rallied to determine the strategic goals of this collaborative, we found that SDG 17 is a valuable goal to align ourselves with.

 As emerging global health leaders, we bring a unique perspective as co-creators of knowledge production and dissemination, however the voices of early career professionals in global health are largely lacking in high-level discussions and decision-making.
-Thus, the IWG hopes to be a global sounding board, meant to reflect back the thoughts, perspectives, and ideas of emerging global health leaders.
+Thus, the IWG hopes to be a global sounding board and community of action, meant to reflect back and act on the thoughts, perspectives, and ideas of emerging global health leaders.

 The IWG’s efforts are centered on a 3-pillar structure, focusing on advocacy, capacity strengthening, and knowledge generation and sharing.